Huntsman spider: Size, venom, and aggression

-There have been reports of members of various genera such as Palystes, Neosparassus and several others, inflicting severe bites.
-The effects vary, including local swelling and pain, nausea, headache, vomiting, irregular pulse rate, and heart palpitations, indicating some systemic neurological toxin effects, especially when the bites were severe or repeated.
+Members of various genera, such as Palystes, Neosparassus, and several others, reportedly have inflicted severe bites on humans.
+The effects vary, including local swelling and pain, nausea, headache, vomiting, irregular pulse rate, and heart palpitations, indicating some systemic neurotoxin effects, especially when the bites were severe or repeated.
 However, the formal study of spider bites is fraught with complications, including unpredictable infections, dry bites, shock, nocebo effects, and even bite misdiagnosis by medical professionals and specimen misidentification by the general public.

-It is not always clear what provokes Sparassidae to attack and bite humans and animals, but it is known that female members of this family will aggressively defend their egg-sacs and young against perceived threats.
+What provokes Sparassidae spiders to attack and bite humans and animals is not always clear, but female members of this family are known to defend their egg sacs and young against perceived threats aggressively.
 Bites from sparassids usually do not require hospital treatment.